Updated: Jan 11

-'Lagom' is this non-translatable Swedish word for the art of finding the right balance: Not too much and not too little.
-I wrote a blog about it previously.
+'Lagom' is this hard-to-translate Swedish word for the art of finding the right balance: Not too much and not too little.
+Check out how to apply it in your interior design and home decor with the Scandinavian home decor box

 So what would lagom mean in the context of interior design and furnishing?
 First of all, the basics: Keeping your materials honest, shapes intuitive, and textiles in simple styles.
 That's not too hard, right?
 Be intentional about what you select for your home: No too much (no clutter) and not too little.
 Lagom suggests having a comfy - yet uncluttered - space to call home.
 Clean lines, no–fuzz, timelessness, and functionality are at the heart of Scandi design.
 And creating a coziness for your home gives it a very secure and homey feel.